Skip to main content

 mv wp-content/plugins wp-content/plugins_disabled

-If the site loads, re-enable plugins one at a time to identify the culprit.
+If the site comes back, re-enable plugins one by one to find the problem.

 5.4 Reinstall WordPress Core Files

-Download a fresh copy of WordPress from wordpress.org and replace the wp-admin and wp-includes directories (not wp-content).
-This can resolve issues caused by corrupted core files without affecting themes, plugins, or media.
+Grab a fresh copy of WordPress from wordpress.org.
+Replace wp-admin and wp-includes (leave wp-content alone).
+This fixes corrupted core files without touching your themes, plugins, or uploads.

 5.5 Optimize the MySQL Server Configuration